Rev. Wayne D. Mueller

 Yet beyond his promise of blessing and his warning about the love of money (Luke 12:15) there are other things which Christian couples may and, sometimes, must take into consideration.
 May we use artificial means to assist us in having a child or in preventing conception?
 May we resort to surgery to prevent further conception?
 What about passing on known genetically transmitted diseases?

 Many practical decisions about bearing children will be influenced by God’s Fifth Commandment (Exodus 20:13).
 Luther’s explanation of this commandment reflects our Lord’s concern for our physical well-being.
 A believing husband will certainly make the health of his wife a priority in their decision about the frequency and number of pregnancies (Ephesians 5:28,29).
-A Christian couple would never knowingly transmit disease to their offspring.
+A Christian couple would never knowingly transmit the disease to their offspring.

 The fifth commandment’s protection of human life also helps us evaluate artificial means of inducing and preventing conception.
 Artificial means and medical intervention are not wrong in themselves.
 But we have to say no to drugs and surgeries that destroy fertilized eggs.
 Some popular birth control drugs and devices which work as abortifacients must be refused.